Data protection with Zoom X

 Purpose and legal basis

-Required for use: name and Hohenheim email address.
-Depending on usage, additional data may be processed: meeting metadata (topic, IP address, device information), audio and video data, and, in the case of recordings, the corresponding media files.
+Required for use: Name and Hohenheim email address.
+Depending on use, further data may be processed: Meeting metadata (topic, IP address, device information), audio and video data and, in the case of recordings, the corresponding media files.

-Data processing is carried out by Deutsche Telekom AG as a data processor (Article 28 of the GDPR) on servers located in Germany/the EU.
-Data is not disclosed to any other third parties.
+Processing is carried out by Deutsche Telekom AG as a processor (Art.
+28 GDPR) on servers in Germany/EU.
+The data will not be passed on to other third parties.

-Data will be deleted as soon as the purpose of processing has been fulfilled and there are no further retention obligations.
-The user account must be deleted at the latest upon leaving the university.
+Data will be deleted as soon as the purpose of processing has been achieved and there are no retention obligations.
+The user account must be deleted at the latest when you leave the university.

 Your rights

-You have the right to access (Art.
+You have the right of access (Art.
 15), rectification (Art.
 16), erasure (Art.
 17), restriction of processing (Art.
 18), data portability (Art.
-20) and objection (Art.
+20), and objection (Art.
 21 GDPR).
-You may lodge a complaint with the State Commissioner for Data Protection and Freedom of Information in Baden-Württemberg.
+You can lodge a complaint with the Baden-Württemberg State Commissioner for Data Protection and Freedom of Information.

 Contact